20kdc/datum/doc/src/spec/spec.md

 Firstly, the standard formats:

 - The standard integer format, which *must* be supported:
 	- This is any contiguous sequence of the 10 ASCII decimal digits, which may or may not be preceded by 45 `-` or 43 `+` (*this should rarely come up due to how parsing has been defined but is important*).
-    - If the result exceeds the integer limits of the implementation, the results are undefined.
+		- If the result exceeds the integer limits of the implementation, the resulting value is undefined.
 	- If the source data model makes no distinction whatsoever between floating point and integer values (i.e. it doesn't have integers, period), this format *should* be used whenever it would not lose precision, unless specified otherwise.

 - The standard floating-point format.
 If floating point values are supported by the implementation, this format *must* be supported:
 	- This is the standard integer format, followed immediately by 46 `.` and then another contiguous sequence of the 10 ASCII decimal digits, such as `0.0` (this does not cover, say, `0.` or `.0`).

-* The floating point constants, which *should* be supported (Note, though: these parse on Guile but not S9FES, and Datum only parses the negative constants correctly without an `#i` prefix. `#i` itself works on Guile and S9FES.):
+* The floating point constants, which *should* be supported (Note, though: these parse on Guile but not S9FES, and without the `#i` prefix, Datum only parses the negative constants correctly. `#i` itself works on Guile and S9FES.):
-	* `+inf.0` or any case variation: Positive infinity.
+	* `+inf.0`: Positive infinity.
-	* `-inf.0` or any case variation: Negative infinity.
+	* `-inf.0`: Negative infinity.
-	* `+nan.0` or any case variation: Positive NaN.
+	* `+nan.0`: Positive NaN.

 - The standard floating-point scientific notation format.
 This format *should* be supported:
 	- This is the standard integer or floating-point format, followed immediately by 101 `e` or 69 `E`, followed by the standard integer format *again.*
 	- *Unfortunately, most programming language standard libraries will use this format under some set of conditions, and they make it rather difficult to override.*
-		- It is possible to write a string processing function that fixes these, but doing so also goes somewhat against the minimal-implementation ideals of Datum.
+		- It is possible to write a function to fix these, but doing so also goes somewhat against the minimal-implementation ideals of Datum.
 			- In addition, `1e+308` is representable as a 64-bit floating-point number.
 The implication is that the results may be... amusing.
 	- This format *should never be written by humans.*